 Yes, in most cases.
-The assistant vice-president, communications and public affairs, must approve all external communications intended for broad audiences.
+The Director, Marketing & Digital Engagement, communications & public affairs, must approve all external communications intended for broad audiences.
 Communication pieces such as advertisements, videos and banners must be approved before being finalized.
-Please contact the AVP (email firstname.lastname@example.org) early in your development process.
+Please contact the director, marketing and digital engagement (email firstname.lastname@example.org) early in your development process.

 Logos, Lock-ups and Labels

 When do I use the U of G Cornerstone and when do I use the Identifier?